visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/add-new-agent.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-The agent is the component that establishes connectivity between BI Hub and the BI platform and this section is applicable for all the above scenarios.
+The agent is the component that establishes connectivity between BI Hub and BI platform.

-- The first step involved in setting up BI Hub is creating agents and the instances necessary to connect with BI platforms.
+The first step involved in setting up BI Hub is creating agents and the instances necessary to connect with BI platforms.

-- <Link to={useBaseUrl('docs/admin-guide/agent-manager/cluster')}>Multiple instances of BI Hub agents</Link> are required for load balancing and high availability purposes.
+<Link to={useBaseUrl('docs/admin-guide/agent-manager/cluster')}>Multiple instances of BI Hub agents</Link> are required for load balancing and high availability purposes.

 ## Adding the Agent/Instances

-1. In the **Admin Home** screen, select **Agent Manager** menu from the application pane as shown below.
+1. From the application pane on the left, select **Agent Manager**.

  <div class="center">
   <Zoom>